psiepka/Bulding-Control-App/README.md

-# Get-and-order-app
+# Building-Control-App
-This is app, where we can order some material and control status of our purchase.
+With this app we can easy control and in faster way store raports and documentation.